Tiyaan

 Tiyaan (lit.
-'The Above Mentioned') is a 2017 Indian Malayalam-language socio-political action thriller film written by Murali Gopy and directed by Jiyen Krishnakumar.
-It features Prithviraj Sukumaran and Indrajith Sukumaran in a dual role, with Murali Gopy, Suraj Venjaramoodu, Ananya, Paris Laxmi, Rahul Madhav, Shine Tom Chacko, Padmapriya, Ranjeet, John Kokken and Amit Tiwari in supporting roles.
-The film's music was composed by Gopi Sundar.
-The filming started on 27 July 2016 at Ramoji Film City, Hyderabad.
-Other locations included Pune, Mumbai, and Nasik.
+'The Above Mentioned') is a 2017 Indian Malayalam socio-political fantasy action drama written by Murali Gopy and directed by Jiyen Krishnakumar.
+It features Prithviraj and Indrajith Sukumaran in double roles, with Gopy, Suraj Venjaramoodu, Ananya, Paris Laxmi, Rahul Madhav, Shine Tom Chacko and Padmapriya in supporting roles.
+The film's music is composed by Gopi Sundar.
 It was released on 7 July 2017 and received mixed reviews from critics.